Are our teens ‘just lazy’ or do schools start too early?

 Generally, a teenager will probably fall asleep naturally after 11pm, and would be waking up somewhere around 8, and in many cases actually a bit later.
 This is really difficult when, for many teens, the school day starts somewhere between 8 and 8:30, a time that they should only just be getting up!

-Yet, when I was in school (ahem - nearly 30 years ago - ahem), school started at 9 o’clock and lessons didn’t start until 9:30!
+Yet, when some of us oldies were in school (ahem - nearly 30 years ago - ahem), school started at 9 o’clock and lessons didn’t start until 9:30!

 Teens’ health and poor sleep